crusher-dev/documentation/blog/2020-07-01-we-put-a-sql-database-on-the-internet.md

 ## The idea

-QuestDB has built what we think is the fastest Open Source SQL Database in existence.
+Crusher has built what we think is the fastest Open Source SQL Database in existence.
 We really do.
 And we're pretty proud of it, in fact.
 So much so that we wanted to give anyone that wanted the opportunity a chance to take it for a spin.
 With real data.
 Doing real queries.
 Almost anyone can pull together a demo